naumenko-sa/bioscripts/basespace/pon_generation.md

 2. Select samples with median_cov over genes > 300X, min_cov > 150X.
 The maximum N of samples in BS for a PON = 100.
 3. Calculate PON with Basespace/ DRAGEN baseline Builder v4.3.8 3.1 Create project
-3.2 upload bams
+3.2 upload bams/crams
-one command produces one dataset with multiple files bs dataset upload -p [project_id] --type common.files --exclude '*' --include '*.bam' --dry-run --recursive . note that sample name will be taken from the header @RG/SM tag no duplicates allowed in the dataset only one input type is allowed, so it is not possible to mix up cram and bam 3.3 upload bed
+one command produces one dataset with multiple files bs dataset upload -p [project_id] --type common.files --exclude '*' --include '*.cram' --dry-run --recursive . note that sample name will be taken from the header @RG/SM tag no duplicates allowed in the dataset only one input type is allowed, so it is not possible to mix up cram and bam 3.3 upload bed